 Jennifer Hills (Camille Keaton, What Have You Done to Solange?
 Cry For The Bad Man) survived her ordeal in the first film and is now a best-selling author.
 She also has a daughter Christy (Jamie Bernadette, 4/20 Massacre, Killing Joan).

 The past comes back to haunt her when they’re kidnapped by Becky (Maria Olsen, Marrtown, Krampus Origins), the widow of one of her attackers and her two sons.
-It seems several of attackers blame her for what happened.
-After nearly being hung by Herman (Jim Tavaré, Tales of Frankenstein) the equally handicapped father of Mathew Jennifer gets free.
-But she and Christy have been separated and they’re in very hostile territory.
+It seems several of the attackers blame her for what happened.
+After nearly being hung by Herman (Jim Tavaré, Tales of Frankenstein) the equally handicapped father of Mathew, Jennifer gets free.
+But she and Christy have been separated, and they’re in very hostile territory.

-I Spit On Your Grave: Deja Vu was actually finished several years ago and is only now finally getting released.
-I’m not sure what the hold up was but I do have a couple of theories.
+I Spit On Your Grave: Déjà vu was actually finished several years ago and is only now finally getting released.
+I’m not sure what the hold up was, but I do have a couple of theories.
 One is the length, the film clocks in at two and a half hours.
 Very few films need that kind of running time, and this isn’t one of them.
-It never gets boring, but there’s plenty of scenes that should have been shorter.
+It never gets boring, but there are plenty of scenes that should have been shorter.
 And a few that could have been cut entirely.

 Secondly, the villains here frequently lack the believable menace of the original.
 At times, they’re so over the top, it really kills the mood.
 Jonathan Peacy as Kevin is particularly bad with his overacting.
 Not getting a handle on this hurts the film badly.